 Because these effects cannot be isolated from each other, it is important to analyze the effects of all relevant operators across all channels simultaneously.
 For this reason, it would be difficult to construct this EFT analysis as a reinterpretation of inclusive or differential cross section measurements.
 Instead, we make use of an approach that directly targets the EFT effects at detector level.
 First developed in Ref.
-[19], the key idea of this approach is the parameterization of the predicted yields in terms of the WCs.
-The procedure through which we obtain this parametrization will be detailed in Section 3.2.2.
+[4], the key idea of this approach is the parameterization of the predicted yields in terms of the WCs.
+The procedure through which we obtain this parametrization will be detailed in Section 4.2.2.

-Making use of more than three times as much data as was available for [19], the analysis described in this thesis builds on the techniques and tools developed in [19], improving on [19] in several key ways.
-Since [19] was performed with limited statistics, only inclusive categories defined by the multiplicity of final state objects were studied.
+Making use of more than three times as much data as was available for [4], the analysis described in this thesis builds on the techniques and tools developed in [4], improving on [4] in several key ways.
+Since [4] was performed with limited statistics, only inclusive categories defined by the multiplicity of final state objects were studied.
 With the increased statistics, this analysis leverages differential kinematic distributions within each inclusive bin, allowing additional sensitivity to be gained.
-An additional signal process ($t\bar{t}t\bar{t}$) and 10 more dimension-six EFT operators are also included, brining the total number of WCs to 26.
+An additional signal process ($t\bar{t}t\bar{t}$) and 10 more dimension-six EFT operators are also included, bringing the total number of WCs to 26.
 These improvements allow more comprehensive limits to be placed on the WCs, resulting in a better understanding of the possibility of heavy new physics effects in the top sector.

 The chapters of this thesis are organized in the following order.
 In Chapter 2, the theoretical concepts of the SM and of the EFT framework are discussed.
-Chapter 3 describes the simulated samples used in the analysis (including a discussion of the EFT parametrization of the signal samples).
-In Chapter 4, the CMS detector is described, and Chapter 5 explains how the particle reconstruction is performed.
+The CMS detector is described Chapter 3.
+Chapter 4 describes the data and simulated samples used in the analysis (including a discussion of the EFT parametrization of the signal samples).
+Chapter 5 explains how the particle reconstruction and object selection are performed.
 The event selection is detailed in Chapter 6.
 Chapter 7 describes the data to Monte Carlo corrections for simulated events.
 The backgrounds for this analysis are discussed in Chapter 8.
 Chapter 9 enumerates the systematic uncertainties of the analysis.
 The statistical tools used to extract the confidence intervals for the WCs are explained in Chapter 10.
-Chapter 11 presents the results of the analysis.
+Chapter 11 presents the results of the analysis, which are discussed further in Chapter 12.
 A summary is provided in Chapter 13.